Kettering Concerts

 Botaniko Artist Group – Artist

 Artist Group Botaniko Formed in 2014, Botaniko, (Esperanto for botanical), is a small group of dedicated botanical artists, who, by invitation, collaborate towards yearly exhibitions depicting plants found in gardens and other venues of historical significance in Tasmania.
 Past projects include the gardens of the Port Arthur Historic Site, the 200th anniversary of the Royal Tasmanian Botanical Gardens, The Tasmanian Herbarium, The Tasmanian Museum and Art Gallery (TMAG), The Windsong property, and in 2022, the trees of historical significance found in the garden of Tasmania's Government House.
-Titled Floral Splendour - Government House Garden, some of works are displayed at today's concert.
-The whole exhibition will be travelling in the Northern part of Tasmania after today's viewing.
+Titled Floral Splendour - Government House Garden.
+This year, members of Botaniko have been painting plants, shrubs and trees growing in in a number of private gardens of historic Battery Point (Hobart).
+Some of the resulting works will on display at the concert.

 Valid XHTML 1.0!